 Sleep regression refers to a period of time when a baby or toddler who has been sleeping well suddenly wakes up at night for no obvious reason.
 This phase can last for about one to four weeks which can totally throw new parents off guard.

-But despite the word “regression,” there’s really no evidence to prove that this period leads to major lapses in your baby’s sleep.
+But despite the word “regression,” there’s really no evidence to prove this period leads to major lapses in your baby’s sleep.
 In fact, sleep regression is simply a part of your infant’s normal development when he or she has a tendency to wake more at night.
-It’s really much closer to transitions rather than regression when your newborn starts to develop his or her own sleep cycle or patterns.
+It’s really much closer to transitions and a developmental leap rather than regression when your baby starts to develop his or her own sleep cycle or patterns.

 What are the Causes of Sleep Regression?

 While, at first, there’s no apparent reason for your baby suddenly waking up at night, sleep regression is actually caused by a lot of factors.
-And it’s a must to know these 6 causes in order for you to better understand that it’s just a cycle that you and your baby are perfectly capable of surviving.
+And it’s important to know these 6 causes in order for you to better understand it’s just a cycle you and your baby are perfectly capable of surviving and coming out the other end OK.

 a.
 Physical Development